NaomiOyerbach/Weather-App/README.md

 # Angular Weather App

 Welcome to the Angular Weather App!
-This is a simple web application that allows users to retrieve weather information for different cities.
+This is a amazing web application that allows users to retrieve weather information for different cities.
 Built using Angular, the app utilizes the OpenWeatherMap API to fetch real-time weather data and present it in a user-friendly format.

 ## Table of Contents